 Available this week for a starting price of $999, the XPS 13 2-in-1 isn't just a refresh of its clamshell brother; it's a machine with a distinct design and features that make it a mostly satisfying convertible.
 The chassis is thinner than the one on the XPS 13 clamshell, which makes it easier to use as a tablet.
 And this is a totally fanless affair, so you can curl up with an episode of Black Mirror and not have to worry about getting distracted by noise.

 Plus, for the first time, Dell is introducing its new Dynamic Power Mode technology on a laptop, which scales up the clock speed when you need more performance.
 And that's important, given that this system uses an Intel Y Series Kaby Lake processor (formerly known as Core M), instead of the typically more robust U Series.
-You do get fewer ports than on the regular XPS 13, and the battery life could be longer, but overall, the XPS 13 2-in-1 is a remarkable hybrid.
+You do get fewer ports than on the regular XPS 13, and the battery life could be longer, but overall, the XPS 13 2-in-1 is one of the best Surface Pro alternatives.